What Happens After Getting a DUNS Number: The Essential Guide

 There aren’t many downsides to getting a DUNS number.
 The primary risk involved is mismanaging business credit and damaging your business credit score.

 You also can’t build business credit just with a DUNS number.
-You must open business credit accounts that involve a payment history, such as tradelines or a business line of credit.
+You must open business credit accounts with a payment history, such as tradelines or a business line of credit.
 The DUNS number is a tool to track activity on those accounts.

 In addition, DUNS numbers are just one of many different financial health indicators.
 Relying on a single identifier could create an incomplete business credit profile.
 Some business creditors don’t report credit activity to Dun & Bradstreet.